lskatz/SneakerNet/README.md

 _For more information on a SneakerNet-style folder, see [docs/SneakerNetInput.md](docs/SneakerNetInput.md)_

 SneakerNet requires a project directory that is in a certain format already.
-To create the project, you can use `SneakerNet.ro.pl`.
+To create the project, you can use `SneakerNet.roRun.pl`.
 For example,

-    SneakerNet.ro.pl --createsamplesheet -o M1234-18-001-test miseq/working/directory
+    SneakerNet.roRun.pl --createsamplesheet -o M1234-18-001-test miseq/working/directory

 M01234-19-01-test is a project folder name, where it is dash-delimited and contains machine name, year, ordinal, and optionally a name.